yongyx/ECE143_Earthquake_Analysis/README.md

 ### Task4:Superstructure Materials VS Damage Grade
 **Note:** Check the code of this part by using [superstructure.py](https://github.com/yongyx/ECE143_Earthquake_Analysis/blob/main/superstructure.py)
 #### CONCLUSION:
-* For buildings using single material on superstructure, rc engineered & rc-non-engineered & cement-mortar-brick can lead to low damage grade
+* For buildings using single material on superstructure, rc-engineered & rc-non-engineered & cement-mortar-brick can lead to low damage grade.
-* For buildings using combined materials on superstructure, combining natural materails like timber,bambo, adobe mud with rc-engineered can avoid serious damage.
+* For buildings using two materials on superstructure, combining natural materails like timber,bambo, adobe mud with rc-engineered can avoid serious damage.